amberprice-stack/Web-Browser/README.md

 # Web-Browser
-This web browser with tabs was created in C# using web browser and tab control.
+The Web browser was created in C# using a web browser and tab control.

 ![web](https://i.ibb.co/TbnPZcT/webbrowser.png)